Geonkick-Synthesizer/geonkick/README.md

-If you are using Geonkick, have created some presets and want to be included in the factory presets in order Geonkick users to use them, please, attach the archive of presets with at:
+If you are using Geonkick, have created some presets and want to be included in the factory presets in order Geonkick users to use them, please, attach the archive of presets at:

 * https://gitlab.com/iurie-sw/geonkick/-/issues/149
 * https://github.com/iurie-sw/geonkick/issues/65